sonalkm/CI-CD-pipeline-JavaApp-AzureDevops/README.md

 IMPORTANT NOTES :

 ``
----- create self hosted pool ;
+---- create self hosted pool or use which are hosted b microsoft

 --- create a new poool : create a linux vm